aziontech/azion-samples/templates/eleventy/eleventy-11ty-landing-page/README.md

 - Have a [GitHub account](https://github.com/signup).
   - Every push will be deployed automatically to the main branch in this repository to keep your project updated.

-**Note**: this template uses [Application Accelerator](https://www.azion.com/en/documentation/products/build/edge-application/application-accelerator/) and [Edge Functions](https://www.azion.com/en/documentation/products/build/edge-application/edge-functions/), and it could generate usage-related costs.
+> **Note**: this template uses [Application Accelerator](https://www.azion.com/en/documentation/products/build/edge-application/application-accelerator/) and [Edge Functions](https://www.azion.com/en/documentation/products/build/edge-application/edge-functions/), and it could generate usage-related costs.
 Check the [pricing page](https://www.azion.com/en/pricing/) for more information.

 ---

-##  Deploy Your Own
+##  Deploy your own

 Deploy your own 11ty project with Azion.